 1. Start with the assumption that copyright applies

-Always assume that any image or text or other work you find online or elsewhere is copyright protected and you need permission to use it.
+Always assume that any image, text or other work you find online or elsewhere is copyright protected and you need permission to use it.
 Then check to see if the work is in the public domain and freely available.

 2. Ask for permission